docker/docs/engine/installation/linux/ubuntulinux.md

 ### Prerequisites by Ubuntu Version

 - Ubuntu Xenial 16.04 (LTS)
+- Ubuntu Wily 15.10
 - Ubuntu Trusty 14.04 (LTS)

-For Ubuntu Trusty, and Xenial, it's recommended to install the `linux-image-extra-*` kernel packages.
+For Ubuntu Trusty, Wily, and Xenial, it's recommended to install the `linux-image-extra-*` kernel packages.
 The `linux-image-extra-*` packages allows you use the `aufs` storage driver.